rwblokzijl/Msc-thesis-EuroToken/thesis.md

 two main functions from the design.
 These are to asynchronously validate transactions made by users, as well as handling the exchange between EuroToken and Euros.
 As such it maintains a bank account as well as its own wallet.
-The wallets are operated by each user, and they are fully capable of transfering funds between each-other without having to interact with anyone in the euro system.
+The wallets are operated by each user, and they are fully capable of transferring funds between each-other without having to interact with anyone in the euro system.